 We've got seven so far: cycling, elliptical, rowing, running, stair-stepper, swimming and walking.
 We believe there's also one for wheelchair workouts (these will only be available in the Workout app if you open the Watch app on your iPhone, then go to My Watch > Health > Edit and set Wheelchair to Yes) and Apple may add further workouts in the future, as it did with swimming when it launched the Apple Watch Series 2.

-The two types of swimming, running, cycling and so on are each grouped together as a single achievement, so you can't get two badges by doing an indoor and an outdoor run, for instance.
+The two types of swimming, running, cycling and so on are each grouped together as a single achievement, so you don't get two separate badges by doing an indoor and an outdoor run, for instance.

 [X] Workout Record

-The canny badge hunter will therefore ensure that the first five workouts of each type are not too strenuous, so that they can be easily beaten in future.
+The canny badge hunter will therefore ensure that the first four workouts of each type are not too strenuous, so that they can be easily beaten in future.

 You need to do at least seven workouts in a single week, each of them at least 15 minutes long.
 If you're struggling to achieve this, remember to include your walks.